lmy441900/lmy441900.github.io/_posts/2016-09-10-my-gpg-configuration.md

 ### require-secmem

 This make GPG run only in a secure memory environment.
 GPG will alert you when it is in an "insecure" environment.
-Usually when running in a not-lockable memory or a flash memory disk you will receive such message, but will not terminate operations.
+Usually when running in a not-lockable memory or a flash memory disk you will receive such message, but GPG will not terminate operations.
 This option causes GPG refuse to proceed in this situation.

 ### with-fingerprint